Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Models and Main Result

-\subsection{Stability}
+\subsubsection{Stability}

-Seeking for stable solutions, we first investigate the Derrick's argument \cite{derrick} for our model.
-To do so, we use the energy density \eqref{rhoelstatic} and make a rescale in the argument of the scalar field, $\phi(x)\to\phi^{\lambda}(x)=\phi(\lambda x)$.
+We want to search for stable solutions, so it is important to first investigate how the Derrick's argument \cite{derrick} works in this model.
+To implement this possibility, we use the energy density \eqref{rhoelstatic} and make a rescale in the argument of the scalar field, $\phi(x)\to\phi^{\lambda}(x)=\phi(\lambda x)$.
 Considering $y=\lambda x$, the energy associated to the rescaled solution is \be